svx/k8-traefik/docs/tutorial.md

 The first thing you will do is to create a directory that you will use to save a bunch of YAML files (you can name this directory anything you like, for example, `traefik-tutorial`).

-While using Kubernetes, you will often use this "markup language" to describe the resources that you will orchestrate in your clusters.

 ```shell
 # Create the directory
 mkdir traefik-tutorial